FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 1

 All right, here he is.

-He just walked in.
+just walked in.

-Alright, he's thinking the podium.
+Alright, he's taking the podium.

-You shake the hand of the speaker of the house, Johnson, if I'm not mistaken, right?
+You shake the hand of the Speaker of the House, Johnson, if I'm not mistaken, right?

 Yeah, Mike Johnson.

-Third most powerful person in the United States.
+Which, like I told you guys before, third most powerful person in the United States.

 A lot of people don't know that.